Before we attempt to understand any philosophy at all, we must understand Aristotle's Principle of Non-Contradiction.

 Interested in detective stories?
-Detective Monk (with Natalie of course) was called in when a bank was robbed.
+A detective was called in when a bank was robbed.
 Evidence showed it was between 4:30 and 5:00 PM.
 The clerk he suspected at first, said he was at Joe's Happy Hour.
-He had witnesses to prove it, not to even mention videos.
-Monk crossed him off the list of perpetrators.
+He had witnesses to prove it, not to even mention security videos.
+The clerk was crossed off the list of suspects.

 Contraries are not contradictories.
 Contraries are different things within a class.

 Example: Blue, green, brown, and yellow are contraries within the genus of color.

 The contradictory of color is non-color.

 Animals, plants, humans are in the types of living things.
 Aquinas, following his mentor Aristotle, said that sometimes, even though there are things that are clearly in the classes of plants, animals, etc., there are some things in which it is hard to determine their class.
 He stated in essence the following:, "The lower point of the higher touches the higher point of the lower."
 Most will be definitely known to be in the determinate class.

 He also said that even though we can certainly tell the individuals of a species such as the individuals in the species of man, there are some types of things in which we cannot distinguish the individual member of the species such as in certain types of plants.

 In relation to those which are animals and those which are not: name 5 contraries in animal.
 Name 2 contradictories.

 Why did I ask for only 2 contradictories?